neuml/kernelpipes/README.md

 kernelpipes is a Python 3.x project that supports running a series of Kaggle kernels through the Kaggle API.

 ### Installation
-You can install kernelpipes directly from GitHub using pip.
-Using a Python Virtual Environment is recommended.
+kernelpipes can be directly installed from GitHub using pip.
+A Python Virtual Environment is recommended.

     pip install git+https://github.com/neuml/kernelpipes